 Introduction to Company of Good

-- The Company of Good programme was launched on 2 June 2016.
+The Company of Good programme was launched on 2 June 2016.
 It is developed by the National Volunteer & Philanthropy Centre (NVPC), in partnership with the Singapore Business Federation Foundation (SBFF), supported by the Ministry of Culture, Community & Youth (MCCY), and in support of Singapore Cares (SG Cares).
-It empowers businesses operating in Singapore to give in strategic, sustainable and impactful ways.
+It empowers businesses operating in Singapore to do good in strategic, sustainable and impactful ways.

 - Company of Good is for practitioners or business owners in Singapore that would like to influence and drive sustainable and strategic corporate giving in Singapore.
 You can be from various functions and departments such as Human Resource, Marketing & Communications, Sustainability, Public Affairs and more.